MagickLizard/building-node-apis-that-scale-101/README.md

 # es8
 I love ECMAScript don't get me wrong but used with bad architecture it can get messy real quick.
-Here are some tools of ECMAScript you should be using right now, no excuses:
+Here are some tools of ECMAScript you should be using right now:
 # Classes
 ``class cat {
     constructor(height)